 John Peet is a British journalist, author, and the Political Editor at The Economist since July 2015, with special responsibility for covering Britain and the European Union.
-Prior to this, he was Europe Editor from September 2003, responsible for coverage of the European Union, Russia, Turkey, the Caucasus and the Balkans.
-Earlier positions at The Economist, since joining in 1986, have included Britain correspondent, Washington, D.C. correspondent, Brussels correspondent and Executive Editor.
-Before starting his long standing career at The Economist, he was a civil servant, working for the British Treasury and Foreign Office.
+He previously was the magazine’s Europe Editor, covering the European Union, Russia, Turkey, the Caucasus and the Balkans.
+He joined The Economist in 1986, and has held positions as Britain correspondent, Washington, D.C. correspondent, Brussels correspondent and Executive Editor.
+Prior to The Economist, he was a civil servant, working for the British Treasury and Foreign Office.

 He was educated at The Pilgrims’ School, Charterhouse and St John’s College, Cambridge, where he was awarded an academic scholarship.
 He graduated in 1975 with an MA degree in Economics.